 Question: So there was no surgery?
 He just healed himself?

 Justin: No surgery.
 No operation.
 His mind certainly… that first five or six hours… his mind absolutely kept his heart rate within the bounds of the possible.
 But it was so touch and go.

 And funnily enough, that was the time when I developed such a love for Ganesh.
 We had a beautiful murthi of Ganesh on the shrine… and… I hadn’t got such a rapport with Mother at that stage.
 She was still too powerful and, in a way, almost too scary – because I could see what She was doing with Guru’s body, and I did not want that!

 Although sometimes those experiences would spill off his bed onto my mattress – really very strong and powerful experiences.
 But with the whole heart attack thing, I developed such a love and rapport for Ganesh.
 And I would appeal to Him to care and look after, and heal Guru… and to look after the Community.
 I mean “Who was going to look after us Ganesh if he goes?”

 And I’ve never lost, from that moment, this love for Ganesh.
 So for me, that was also a huge step.
 And He would appear and became such a reality in my life.

 But I have to tell you, the staff in hospital absolutely loved him.
 They were very sad when he discharged himself.
 He had aftercare, so he would come back quite regularly and they loved it when he arrived.
 He was so polite, he was so sweet, he was so funny!
 He would just change the atmosphere in the rooms whenever he arrived.

-And they gave him the tip about something called Greek yogurt, which he’d never heard of before, and didn’t really think very much of yogurt prior to that.
-But Greek yogurt thankfully was quite a good substitute – it had the richness of cream, but without the calories, and all that high input!
+And they gave him the tip about something called Greek yoghurt, which he’d never heard of before, and didn’t really think very much of yoghurt prior to that.
+But Greek yoghurt thankfully was quite a good substitute – it had the richness of cream, but without the calories, and all that high input!

 “Oh, you’d have survived!
 Don’t worry, you would have survived.”